Main Gallery

 TEZUKAYAMA GALLERY is pleased to present “Never-ending,” a solo exhibition by Naosuke Wada.

-Born in Hyogo Prefecture in 1983, Wada completed his MFA at Kyoto University of Art and Design (now Kyoto University of the Arts) in 2013.
-After several years of working from Kyoto, he is currently based in Osaka, where he continues to develop his practice with remarkable energy and precision.
+Born in Hyogo Prefecture in 1983, Wada completed his M.A at Kyoto University of Art and Design (now Kyoto University of the Arts) in 2013.
+After several years of working in Kyoto, he is currently based in Osaka, where he continues to develop his practice with remarkable energy and precision.

-What distinguishes Wada’s work is his distinctive pictorial language that revisits the classical glazing technique — the method of layering thin, translucent coats of pigment — to explore the phenomena of light and space.
-His use of highly transparent mediums produces layers of color imbued with subtle depth and luminosity, creating a unique sense of clarity that seems to contain light itself.
-Depending on the viewer’s distance and perspective, the forms and hues subtly shift, evoking a visual experience of fluidity reminiscent of drifting glaciers.
-By incorporating the layered structures of memory and time and sublimating them into painting, Wada invites viewers to reconsider the very act of seeing.
+What distinguishes Wada’s work is his unique painterly expression, built upon the classical glazing technique—layering thin, translucent washes of paint—to explore light and space.
+Through the repeated application of highly transparent mediums, the paint forms subtle strata of color and depth, producing a luminous transparency as though the light itself is embedded within the work.
+Depending on the viewer’s distance and angle, forms and hues shift delicately, offering a visual experience imbued with fluidity, reminiscent of drifting glaciers.
+By integrating overlapping memories and temporal structures and sublimating them into painting, Wada invites a reconsideration of the very act of “seeing.”

-In his first solo exhibition in 2022, Wada developed this pictorial structure further by introducing physical transformations — such as material loss, absence, contraction, and distortion — into the surface of the work, expanding his painting practice into a new dimension.
-In 2023, he co-organized and exhibited in the duo exhibition “Sessa – Evidence of Painting IV” with Atsuo Suzuki, where both artists oversaw the exhibition concept and installation to articulate their respective approaches to painting through the format of the show itself.
-More recently, Wada participated in “Intervals,” a three-gallery joint project launched in 2024 between Tokyo, Osaka, and Seoul, and is scheduled to present new works in Seoul next year — drawing increasing attention to his evolving practice.
+In his first solo exhibition in 2022, Wada expanded his pictorial structure by introducing physical alterations such as missing sections, distortions, and shrinkage to the canvas, bringing material transformation to the forefront and pushing his painting practice into a new phase.
+In 2023, for the duo exhibition Sessha — Proof of Painting IV with Atsuo Suzuki, both artists jointly oversaw the curation and spatial composition, manifesting their respective approaches to painting through the exhibition format itself.
+More recently, Wada has participated in Intervals—a collaborative project launched in 2024 by galleries in Tokyo, Osaka, and Seoul—and he is preparing to present new works in Seoul next year, drawing increasing attention for his evolving practice.

-“I wanted to focus on the sensory aspects that arise during the process of creation itself.
-Rather than concentrating solely on conceptual reflection, I wished to engage with painting through the very actions and intervals that bring a work into being.”
+Regarding this exhibition, Wada remarks: “I wanted to focus on the sensory and incidental aspects that arise during the act of creation itself.
+Rather than placing all emphasis on contemplation alone, I felt drawn to engage with painting through the very process and gestures that bring a work into being.”

-While many painters pursue originality, none are entirely free from the influence of art history.
-Wada’s practice in this exhibition can be understood as an attempt to recalibrate his relationship with that historical lineage.
-At the same time, it offers a self-reflective inquiry into his own understanding of painting, proposing a critical lens through which to reconsider the act of painting itself.
+While many painters continue to pursue originality, it is equally true that none can escape the influence of art history.
+Wada’s practice in this exhibition may thus be seen as an attempt to recalibrate his relationship to that historical continuum—while simultaneously offering a critical perspective on his own understanding of painting and the very act of making it.